You are currently viewing Lucky Charm Cookies: A Festive St. Patrick’s Day Treat

 • In a small bowl, whisk the flour, crushed cereal, baking powder, cornstarch and salt together.
 Set aside.

-• Portion the dough with a medium scoop, about 27-29 grams of dough.
+• Before chilling, portion the dough with a medium scoop, about 27-29 grams of dough.
 Place dough on a cookie sheet lined with parchment or use a silicone baking mat.
 Once all the dough is scooped, cover and refrigerate for 1-2 hours.
-NOTE: If using a smaller scoop, be sure to adjust your baking time.

-• When you’re ready to bake, preheat the oven to 350℉.
+• When ready to bake, preheat the oven to 350℉.
 Line your cookie sheet with parchment paper or a silicone baking mat.
-Place chilled cookie onto the cookie sheet, spacing them at least 2” apart.
+Place your chilled cookie onto the cookie sheet, spacing them at least 2” apart.
+Place a few extra white chocolate chips on top of the unbaked dough.

-• Bake at 350 for about 10-12 minutes.
+• Bake at 350℉ for about 10-12 minutes.
 Cookies are done when the edges of the cookies look slightly browned.

-• While the cookies are hot, push in a couple of marshmallows into the tops of each cookie.
-Let cookies cool on the cookie sheet for about 5 minutes before transferring to a cooling rack.
+• When the cookies are done baking and are still hot, press in a few marshmallows into the tops of each cookie.
+Allow the cookies to cool on the baking sheet for about 5 minutes before transferring to a wire rack to cool completely.

 Notes